What are funnels?

 Why do I need funnels for qualitative analytics?

-Barriers on your pages (things like bugs or too-long forms or buttons that don’t do anything, etc.) can keep your visitors from becoming customers.
+Barriers on your pages (things like bugs, excessively long forms, or buttons that don’t do anything, etc.) can keep your visitors from becoming customers.
 But with most funnels, you’ll only see where your barriers are in your conversion process.
 You won’t see exactly what they are.

 That’s why session recordings, when paired with funnels, give you the best context to find out why your visitors have left.
-Recordings will show you exactly what the barriers are in your funnel.
+Recordings will show you exactly what the barriers are to having a more successful funnel.

 When you have a lot of data and not enough time to watch all your recordings, this is a way to watch the specific, important recordings that can improve your conversions.
 Funnels are a simplified way to filter for these very important bottlenecks and see the precise problem.